n0r4n3k0/sigma-paste/README.md

 Notes
 -----
-This relies on https encryption to keep the plaintext from view as it is sent from the server to the client.
+This relies on https encryption (not yet implemented) to keep the plaintext from view as it is sent from the server to the client.
 Please also note that this uses symmetric cryptography, that is, the key used to decrypt the message is the same as the one used to encrypt the message, meaning that the sender and receiver must share the key but keep it